Dynamic Spectrum Access in Time-varying Environment: Distributed Learning Beyond Expectation Optimization: Simulation Results and Discussion

-In the first comparison scenario, the QoS indices of the users are set to $\theta=10^{-2}$.
-The comparison results are shown in Fig. \ref{fig:comparison_loose}.
-The results are obtained by taking 5000 independent trials and then taking expectation.
-It is noted from the figure that the proposed multi-agent learning algorithm significantly outperforms the random selection approach while the performance gap decreases as the number of users increases.
-In addition, it is noted that the achievable performance of both approaches increase rapidly as $N$ increases when the number of users is small, e.g., $N<15$, while it becomes moderate when the number of users is large, e.g., $N>20$.
+We also compare the proposed learning algorithm with the random selection approach in Fig. \ref{fig:comparison_SLA}.
+It is noted from Fig. that the achievable performance of the approaches increase rapidly as $N$ increases when the number of users is small, e.g., $N<15$, while it becomes moderate when the number of users is large, e.g., $N>20$.
 The reasons are: 1) when the multi-agent learning approach finally converges to a pure strategy, the users are spread over the channels.
 On the contrary, the users are in disorder with the random selection approach, which means that some channels may be crowded while some others may be not occupied by any user.
 2) the access opportunities are abundant when the number of users is small, which means that adding a user to the system leads to relatively significant performance improvement.
 On the contrary, the access opportunities are saturated when the number of users is large, which means that the performance improvement becomes small.
 3) when the number of users becomes sufficiently larger, the users are asymptotically uniformly spread over the channels.
 Thus, the performance gap between the two approaches is trivial.